mutantrobbyk/hoc-mini/README.md

   - Delete `registerServiceWorker();`
 - Run `npm start`.
 - In a seperate terminal, `cd` into the project directory.
-- Create the following folders inside of src
+- Create the following folders inside of `./src`
   - hocs
   - components